mobeets/home-climate/README.md

 All costs are from AliExpress.
 If your ESP8266 doesn't come with headers already attached, you'll need a soldering iron and solder.
 If your PMS5003 has a GH1.25 cable, you'll need wire strippers and electrical tape to splice it with the dupont cables in order to plug it into the ESP8266.
+Honestly though the wires are so thin and fiddly that it's worth spending $3 to buy an adapter to convert the JST 1.25mm 8-pin cable to 2.54mm for dupont.

 ## dependencies